 Joshimath or also popularly known as Jyotirmath, serves as the winter abode for the presiding deity of Badri Vishal.
 During the time of shutting down of the temple for winter months the idol of Badrinath ji is taken down to this quaint holy village.
 Sitting at an elevation of 1,890 metres above sea level this hill town is located against the glorious backdrop of the mystifying, snow clad Himalayan peaks.
 This place also serves as the gateway to a number of Himalayan trekking trails, expeditions and other outdoor adventure activities.

-- Narsimha Temple and Badrinath Dham Connection: It is a common belief that when the arms of the Narsimha idol present in the Narsimha temple of Joshimath starts thinning and breaks away then both the Nar and narayan peaks will collapse and merge into each other.
+- Narasimha Temple and Badrinath Dham Connection: It is a common belief that when the arms of the Narasimha idol present in the Narasimha temple of Joshimath starts thinning and breaks away then both the Nar and Narayan peaks will collapse and merge into each other.
 This will end all connections of Badrinath to the rest of the world marking the end of times.